siddh34/MCQs/AI.md

 *Explanation: In crossword puzzle an agent knows the complete state of the environment through its sensors*

-> Q25.
-Performance Measures are fixed for all agents.

-    1. True
-    2. False

-**Answer** : Option 1

-*Explanation : As a general rule, it is better to design performance measures according to what one actually wants in the environment, rather than according to how one thinks the agent should behave*

 ## Unit 2

 > Q1.
 What is the other name of informed search strategy?